A helpful home is a private home.

-We will clearly explain what types of information these sensors send to Google, as well as give examples of how we use that information in our Sensors guide, to help you understand their purpose better.
+We will clearly explain what types of information these sensors send to Google, as well as give examples of how we use that information in our Sensors Guide, to help you better understand their purpose.

-For all our connected home devices and services, we will keep your video footage, audio recordings and home environment sensor readings separate from advertising, and we won’t use this data for ad personalisation.
-When you interact with your Assistant, we may use those interactions to inform your interests for ad personalisation.
-For example, if you ask, 'Hey Google, what’s the weather like in Hawaii in July?' we may use the text of that voice interaction (but not the audio recording itself) to show you personalised ads.
-You can always review your Google settings to control the ads that you see, including opting out of ad personalisation completely.
-Learn more about Google Assistant and the choices available to you here.
+For all our connected home devices and services, we will keep your video footage, audio recordings, and home environment sensor readings separate from advertising, and we won’t use this data for ad personalization.
+When you interact with your Assistant, we may use those interactions to inform your interests for ad personalization.
+For example, if you ask, “Hey Google, what’s the weather in Hawaii in July?” we may use the text of that voice interaction (but not the audio recording itself) to show you personalized ads.
+You can always review your Google settings to control the ads you see, including opting out of ad personalization completely.
+Learn more about the Google Assistant and the choices available to you here.

-Google Nest connected home devices released in 2019 or later are validated using third-party, industry-recognised security standards, and we publish the validation results.
+Google Nest connected home devices released in 2019 or later are validated using third-party, industry-recognized security standards, and we publish the validation results.

-Google Nest participates in the Google Vulnerability Reward Programme.
+Google Nest participates in the Google vulnerability reward program.

 Why it matters

-This industry practice provides monetary rewards and public recognition for external security researchers who disclose vulnerabilities to the Nest security team.
+This industry practice provides monetary rewards and public recognition for external security researchers who disclose vulnerabilities to the Nest Security team.
 We want responsible security researchers to examine our products and we pay monetary rewards only after the disclosed vulnerabilities are fixed.
-Through this programme, the Nest security team can learn about and address vulnerabilities before they can be exploited.
+Through this program, the Nest Security team can learn about and address vulnerabilities before they can be exploited.